Leader of the free world has never been a role Trump has embraced. The world has gotten the message

 Trump has shown little interest in the longstanding U.S. role as anchor of strategic alliances with European and Indo-Pacific democracies.
 Before the election, partners and adversaries already were reevaluating their security arrangements in preparation for Trump's possible return.

 European allies in particular bolstered efforts to build up their own and regional defenses, rather than rely on the U.S. as the anchor of NATO, the mutual-defense pact both Trump and running mate JD Vance have spoken of scathingly.
-Within hours of Trump's win over Vice President Kamala Harris this week, defense chiefs of France and Germany scheduled talks to address the impact.
+Within hours of Trump's win over Vice President Kamala Harris, defense chiefs of France and Germany scheduled talks to address the impact.

+Canadian Prime Minister Justin Trudeau revived a special Cabinet committee on Canada-U.S. relations to address concerns about another Trump presidency.
+Former Australian Prime Minister Kevin Rudd, now ambassador to the U.S., whose government is investing in an American defense partnership, deleted old tweets that included calling Trump "the most destructive president in U.S. history."

 Israeli Prime Minister Benjamin Netanyahu and Russian President Vladimir Putin have appeared to shape war strategies with hopes that Trump could allow them freer rein.